elves/elvish.io/src/ref/edit.md

 # Hooks

-Hooks in Elvish are provided by lists of functions.
-There are current two
+Hooks are functions that are executed at certain points in time.
+In Elvish, this functionality is provided by lists of functions.

-hooks: `$edit:before-readline` and `$edit:after-readline`.
+There are current two hooks: `$edit:before-readline` and `$edit:after-readline`.
 Their elements are called, before the editor reads code and after that, respectively.
 For instance, if you do the following:

 ```elvish
 edit:before-readline = [{ echo 'before readline!' }]